Skip to main content

 Figure 6.6.3.
 Free-body diagram of a rigid frame with pin at \(A\text{,}\) roller at \(E\text{,}\) and load at \(F\text{.}\)

-Members of the frame are shown separated.
+Members of the frame are shown separately.
 Separated pin connections are shown with equal and opposite forces acting on the previously connected members.

 Figure 6.6.4.
 Free body diagrams of the individual components.
-External forces are red, exposed action-reaction pairs in blue.
+External forces are in red, and exposed action-reaction pairs are in blue.

 3. Write out the equilibrium equations for each free-body diagram.